 It is highly regrettable that the controversial Christian clergyman, Johnson Suleiman, of the Omega Fire Ministries International used a sermon at his church at a Sunday service to practically incite violence against Fulani Herdsmen.
-It was clearly a tit-for-tat statement, not the stuff of Christian preacher.
-He knew what he was doing but his statements might fail the “Brandenburg Test” making them speech offences.
-In a nation were at least half of the 170 million citizens are very angry but also very helpless about the Fulani Herdsmen problem, the question is how much blame can we really ascribe to Suleiman for his unfortunate sermon?
+It was a tit-for-tat statement, not the stuff of Christian preacher.
+He knew what he was doing, but his remarks might fail the “Brandenburg Test” making them speech offences.
+In a nation were at least half of the 170 million citizens are very angry but also very helpless about the Fulani Herdsmen problem, the question is how much blame can we ascribe to Suleiman for his unfortunate sermon?

-Suleiman’s anger is not new though.
+Suleiman’s anger is not new, though.
 Delta State Assemblyman, Hon Evan Ivwurie, became a hero to many Deltans when he went searching vehemently and unarmed for marauding Fulani herdsmen troubling residents in the bush in Abraka, Delta State last year.
 Governor Ayo Fayose’s notoriety turned popularity instantly when declared zero-tolerance towards Fulani herdsmen entering his state for grazing due to their mischief.
 Such heroes are not rare and have emerged because of the extreme complacency of the government headed by, President Muhammadu Buhari, a Fulani towards the problem.

-It is well… is it really?
+It is well… is it?